 The date and time supplied in the optional @validUntil attribute shall be used to indicate when the file is no longer needed and can be released from the Application Context Cache.
 The Broadcaster Application can read the expiration time of the file using the Expires HTTP parameter supplied when accessing the file through the Receiver Web Server unless the boundary header contains an ATSC-HTTP-Attributes parameter as described in Section 6.2.1.1 that overrides this default.

 The required @contentType attribute shall provide the MIME type of the referenced file.
 This attribute shall match the Content-Type value defined as part of the boundary header within the package, if provided.
-Note that the EFDT.FDT-Instance.File also contains a Content-Type definition but this should always be multipart/signed indicative of the referenced package object.
+Note that the EFDT.FDT-Instance.File also contains a Content-Type definition, but this should always be multipart/signed indicative of the referenced package object.
 This value may be accessed through the Content-Type HTTP header parameter supplied when accessing the file through the Receiver Web Server.

 This specification defines an additional attribute that extends the metadataEnvelope.item specification defined in A/331 [1].
 Table 6.1 provides an informative definition of the ATSC extended attribute when included within a signed package destined for the Application Context Cache.
 The normative semantics of the attribute are provided below the table.